 That was the moment Katy changed my life.
 That was the moment Katy opened my mind to a new perspective.

 Katy’s life wasn’t defined by her cancer.
 Katy defined her life by how she lived those 18 years and the millions of accomplishments she made.
 Katy was an artist.
 She was fascinated with space and astronomy; she had big goals to become an astrobiologist to progress the search for life outside of our planet.
 All the hopes and dreams and little pieces of Katy’s life- this is what defined Katy.
 This is how her family and friends knew Katy.
 Leukemia did not define her.
 It still does not define her.

 The contrast in our separate reactions to the news of Katy’s passing shocked me.
 But it also enlightened me.
 How often, how many instances in my life, do I let this happen?
 Where else have I put myself in a box and viewed it as traumatic and sad when others were viewing it as joyful and empowering?
 There are so many things in life that we can let define us or hold us back.
 Or, we can be like Katy, we can be like Katy’s family, and not let those things define us or bring us down.
 We can choose joy.
 We can choose to be empowered despite the hardships.

 Katy will be remembered as an artist, a student, a future astrobiologist and not as someone who passed away from leukemia.

-I am now offering a free photo shoot to any cancer patient.
-It’s a free portrait session and head shot print to anybody fighting cancer.
-I would love to show their story and their life, goals and triumphs, instead of a cancer survivor/patient.
-I want them to be remembered for who they are and not their disease.
+Because of Katy, I am now offering a free photo shoot to any cancer patient.
+This is a free portrait session including a headshot print to anyone fighting cancer.
+I would love to show a person’s story, their life and goals and triumphs, instead of just a cancer survivor/patient.
+I want them to be seen for who they are and not for their disease.

-If you or anybody you know is dealing with cancer.
-We would love to offer you a free portraits session.
-Fill out the form below.
+If you or someone you know is fighting cancer, I would love to offer you a free portrait session.
+Please fill out the form below.